zshi719/2025-Data-24100/lesson_plan/week_1.md

 # Week #1 Lesson Plan

-## Notes:
+## Overview
-* There is no quiz during week \#1.
+* There is no _quiz_ during week \#1.
 * However, on thursday you will need to verify that your computer is set up according to [the preliminary assignment](../assignments/prelims.md).
+This will be graded as a quiz (but out of 5 points).
-* This will be graded as a quiz (but out of 5 points).
+* TuTh will both be lectures.

 ## Day #1: Terminal, Command Line and Shell